 There are two deadlines each year for the Phase 2 (standard route) application for Chartered Engineer, Associate Engineer an Engineering Technician.

 That is the last Friday in January and the last Friday in June of each year.

 Your application for the title will not be assessed before this deadline.
 The initial assessments (Phase 1) are reviewed by the Membership & Qualifications Board monthly (except for August) and you will be advised of the outcome within five working days of the meeting

 Phase 1 Experiential Learning

 Engineers Ireland, 22 Clyde Road, Ballsbridge, Dublin 4, D04 R3N2

-The following is for general information purposes only.
-All further queries regarding this information should be directed to the competent authority listed below.
+The above is for general information purposes only.
+All further queries regarding this information should be directed to Engineers Ireland.